BgeeDB/bgee-unil/src/markdown/support/affyProcExprValues.md

 The State in Bgee column provides the information about the usage of `Probeset ID`(column 3) linked to a `Gene ID` (column 4) to make expression calls.
 Two different labels can be retrieved in this column:

-1) Part of a call --> This means the information from the `Gene ID` (column 4)  were used to make an expression informative call.
+1) Part of a call --> This means the information from the `Gene ID` (column 4) was used to make an expression informative call.
 2) Result excluded, reason: pre-filtering --> Pre-filtering of genes never observed as present in any `Chip ID` (column 2).
 No calls will be generated for those `Gene ID` (column 4).